roemeren/gpx-bike-node-matcher/README.md

 To try it out:

-1. Upload a ZIP file containing your GPX rides.
+1. Select one of the **sample ZIP files** from the default tab, or switch to the **Upload Your Own ZIP** tab to use your own GPX rides.
 2. Click **Process ZIP** to match them against the bike node network.
 3. Explore the results in the dashboard and on the interactive map.
 4. Download the processed outputs as a ZIP file when finished.

-⚠️ **Note**
+> ⚠️ **Note**

-The hosted version currently includes **only the Belgian bike node network** due to memory limits on the free Render tier.
+> The hosted version currently includes **only the Belgian bike node network** due to memory limits on the free Render tier.
 Performance may be slower for larger uploads 🐢.
+>

-For full coverage (including the Netherlands and cross-border regions) or faster processing, please run the app locally.
+> For full coverage (including the Netherlands and cross-border regions) or faster processing, please run the app locally.

 ---

 ## App Overview

+> ⚠️ **Note**
+> The screenshots below are based on an earlier version of the app, but the overall layout and functionality remain representative of the current version.

 ### Upload and process GPX files